mimiframework/Mimi.jl/docs/src/tutorials/tutorial_4.md

 If you have not yet prepared these, go back to the main tutorial page and follow the instructions for their download.

 Futhermore, if you are not yet comfortable with downloading (only needs to be done once) and running FUND, refer to Tutorial 1 for instructions.
 Carry out **Steps 1 and 2** from Tutorial 1, and then return to continue with this tutorial.
+Note that FUND is only requred for the second example in this tutorial.

 ## The API